Wart removal results

-Warts are incredibly common, but they can be very embarrassing and annoying when they do not disappear, are resistant to treatment, or are in an awkward or obvious place.
+Warts are incredibly common, but they can be very embarrassing as they are often resistant to home DIY treatments.

 Wart treatments are available privately in all our London and Bristol skin clinics.